-- 4 (1) For the purposes of this section: - "family unit" includes a child who is not a dependent child and who relies on the parent for the necessities of life and resides in the parent's place of residence for not less than 40% of each month; - "warrant" has the meaning of warrant in section 14.2 [consequences in relation to outstanding arrest warrants] of the Act. - (2) The monthly shelter allowance for a family unit to which section 14.2 of the Act does not apply is the smaller of - (a) the family unit's actual shelter costs, and - (b) the maximum set out in the following table for the applicable family size:
+- 4 (1) For the purposes of this section: - "family unit" includes a child who is not a dependent child and who relies on the parent for the necessities of life and resides in the parent's place of residence for not less than 40% of each month; - "warrant" has the meaning of warrant in section 14.2 [consequences in relation to outstanding arrest warrants] of the Act. - (2) The monthly shelter allowance for a family unit other than a family unit described in section 14.2 (1) of the Act is the greater of - (a) the minimum set out in the following table for the family unit, and - (b) the lesser of - (i) the family unit's actual shelter costs, and - (ii) the maximum set out in the following table for the family unit.